Service

 What is Pregnancy MOT?

-This is a comprehensive specialist assessment at any stage during pregnancy, but normally in the 2nd or 3rd trimester.
+A Pregnancy MOT is a detailed, specialist assessment that can be completed at any stage of pregnancy, most commonly during the second or third trimester.

 Service

-- Assessment of any musculoskeletal symptoms, including pelvic girdle & lower back pain.
+- Assessment of pregnancy-related musculoskeletal concerns, including pelvic girdle pain and lower back discomfort

-- Advice on perineal massage to reduce the risk of tearing during birth.
+- Advice on perineal massage to help lower the risk of perineal trauma during birth

 Meet the team behind your care